rgantonio/snax_rebase/docs/tutorial/introduction.md

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/a00b8e87-48db-422d-b673-cfdd43dc6782)

 SNAX supports several design-time and run-time configurations to support different accelerators.
 For example, some design-time configurations include: customizing the memory sizes, the interconnect structure connecting the accelerators to memory, the number of [Snitch](https://github.com/pulp-platform/snitch_cluster) cores controlling accelerators, and so much more.
-For run-time configuration we provide data streamers and reshufflers to aid accelerators in handling memory-layout and data access pattern management.
+For run-time configuration, we provide data streamers and reshufflers to aid accelerators in handling memory-layout and data access pattern management.

 # Outline

-In this tutorial we will explore how to attach your own custom accelerator into the SNAX platform.
+In this tutorial, we will explore how to attach your own custom accelerator to the SNAX platform.
 The outline below guides any new user on a simple ALU accelerator example.
 Have fun!

 1 - [Architectural Overview](./architectural_overview.md)
 - In this section, we will describe the design goals for the example.